Detecting the heterodyning of gravitational waves: Methods

 We consider three models with different carrier source and observation parameters, {\tt Pessimistic}, {\tt Moderate}, and {\tt Optimistic}.
-For these models, we synthesized three BWD populations using different input parameters for the model of \citet{2022MNRAS.511.5936K}; specifically we vary the local WD density $\rho^{\mathrm{Korol}}_{\rm WD,\odot}$, the WD binary fraction $f^{\mathrm{Korol}}_{\rm BWD}$, and the power-law index $\alpha^{\mathrm{Korol}}$, which describes the BWD semi-major axis distribution (see \citet{2022MNRAS.511.5936K}).
+For these models, we synthesised three BWD populations using different input parameters for the model of \citet{2022MNRAS.511.5936K}; specifically we vary the local WD density $\rho^{\mathrm{Korol}}_{\rm WD,\odot}$, the WD binary fraction $f^{\mathrm{Korol}}_{\rm BWD}$, and the power-law index $\alpha^{\mathrm{Korol}}$, which describes the BWD semi-major axis distribution (see \citet{2022MNRAS.511.5936K}).
 On the observation side we use three different values for the LISA mission lifetime $T=1.0$, $4.0$, and $10.0\,\rm yr$, which sets the length of observation.
 To get an upper and lower limit for the resulting sensitivity to background GWs, we choose the model parameters such that $\tt Pessimistic$ and $\tt Optimistic$ models yield the lowest and highest number of BWDs within the current observational uncertainty while $\tt Moderate$ model corresponds to median values.
 The parameter values of the three different models are summarised in Table~\ref{tab:parameters}.

 In Figure~\ref{fig:resolvable}, we show the amplitude spectral density (ASD) of the BWD carriers for each model together with LISA's projected detector noise amplitude spectral density, as in \citep[][]{2019CQGra..36j5011R}, modified to account for the confusion noise due to unresolved BWDs derived by \citet{2022MNRAS.511.5936K}.
-Throughout this work we assume a BWD to be individually resolvable if $a_\alpha\sqrt{T/\rho_\alpha}>7$, although the precise threshold does not affect the resulting sensitivity due to the dominant contribution of loud sources (see Section~\ref{sec:discussion}).
+Throughout this work we assume a BWD to be individually resolvable if $a_\alpha\sqrt{T/\rho(f_\alpha)}>7$, (where $\rho(f_\alpha)$ is the noise power spectral density evaluated at the BWD frequency), although the precise threshold does not affect the resulting sensitivity due to the dominant contribution of loud sources (see Section~\ref{sec:discussion}).